 Divorcing with children can be a very trying and emotional time.
-Much like spouses do not see eye-to-eye on divorce issues they are working through, divorcing parents too face problems and issues of not agreeing with on another.
+Much like spouses do not see eye-to-eye on divorce issues they are working through, divorcing parents too face problems and issues of not agreeing with one another.
 Although both parents may have the best interests of the child in mind, this does not always translate into a workable agreement.
 Because of this, child custody can look different from one family to the next in Texas and elsewhere.

 In our state, child custody is referred to as conservatorship and each parent is called a custodian.
 In court, a child’s custodian is called a conservator.
-Unless parents can agree to a custody plan, conservatorship is decided by the court, which is based on the best interests of the child.
+Unless parents can agree to a custody plan, a conservatorship is decided by the court, which is based on the best interests of the child.

 Conservatorship comes in two forms: sole managing conservatorship and joint managing conservatorship.
 With sole managing conservatorship, one parent makes decisions for the child.
 With joint managing conservatorship, both parents share the rights and duties as parents.
 But, specific decision rights can be awarded to individual parents.